Luca-0304/Luca-0304/README.md

 - 👋 Hi, I’m @Luca-0304
 - 👀 I’m interested in games
 - 🌱 I’m currently learning idfk
-- 📫 How to reach me dicord
+- 📫 How to reach me dicord (.lucatm)

 <!---
 Luca-0304/Luca-0304 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.